lissrbay/bug_ml/README.md

 ## Changed Methods Finder (test task)

 This script finds changed methods between two last commits in local repository.
-To run the script, type python get_java_methods.py "<path or nothing>" All changed methods will be printed and marked as "changed", "deleted" or "added".
+To run the script, type python get_java_methods.py "path or nothing" All changed methods will be printed and marked as "changed", "deleted" or "added".

 Some not obvious rules:
 1. If name of the class, where method is, have been changed - old and new methods are marked as "deleted" and "added".
 2. If name of the method have been changed -  old and new methods are marked as "deleted" and "added".